canvas-medical/documentation/collections/_api/patient.md

         name: Patient
         article: "a"
         description: >-
-           [http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html): Demographics and other administrative information about an individual or animal receiving care or other health-related services.<br><br> Canvas supports a few specific FHIR extensions.
-For us to identify which extension maps to specific fields in Canvas, we use the url field as an exact string match.
+           Demographics and other administrative information about an individual or animal receiving care or other health-related services.<br><br> Canvas supports a few specific FHIR extensions.
+In order to identify which extension maps to specific fields in Canvas, the url field is used as an exact string match.<br><br>[http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html](http://hl7.org/fhir/us/core/STU3.1.1/StructureDefinition-us-core-patient.html)
         attributes:
           - name: id
             type: string
             description: Unique Canvas identifier for this resource
           - name: text
             type: json
+            description: A human-readable narrative that contains a summary of the resource and can be used to represent the content of the resource to a human.
           - name: extension
             type: array[json]
-            required: true
-            attributes:
-              - name: status
-                type: string
-              - name: div
-                type: string
+            description: Reference the **extension** fields below to see the possible extensions contained in this resource.
           - name: identifier
             type: array[json]
             required: true